pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 the following:

 - Your own CA certificate
-- Your CA is an ACME, Venafi, or Vault-based issuer, for example, _LetsEncrypt_
+- Your CA is an ACME, Venafi, or Vault-based issuer, for example, LetsEncrypt
 - Your CA can be represented by an [external](https://cert-manager.io/docs/configuration/external/) cert-manager `ClusterIssuer`.

-Without one of the above, you cannot use the issuer ingress, but you can still configure TLS for components.
+Without one of the above, you cannot use the ingress issuer, but you can still configure TLS for components.
 For more information, see [Ingress certificates inventory](./inventory.hbs.md).